jbharwood/sparkpost-metrics/README.md

 -Insert link to Google Sheets spreadsheet-

 On the far right of the Data sheet you can see the unique email recipients for each day.
 There are Summary and Subject Count sheets.
 Each day has a breakdown of unsubscribes and complaints by subject and timestamp.

-Please let me know if you have any questions.